mani-shailesh/break-the-bricks/README.md

 ## Description
 Traditional 'Break the Bricks' game implemented using OpenGL

-## Build instructions
-cd into the directory containing this file.
-This directory should also contain src/ makefile and assets/

-To run the program, type 'make' in the terminal.

 ## Game Description and Rules

 The basic gameplay of 'Break the Bricks' involves the following key rules/steps: